koprty/TopDogFLICKS/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
-- Inserted dog picture when there is a networking error which hides on success
+- Inserted dog picture when there is a networking error which hides on successful network

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):